darrinliam/text-o-stats/README.md

 Currently supported options:

 `"skipFirst" : <number> `
-> Skip the first <number> lines of the text.
+> Skips the first <number> lines of the text.
 Use this option when your text has a title/author header.

 `"omitWords": ["omitword1", "omitword2", ...]`
-> List of words to omit when calculating the most frequently used words and average word length.
+> Supplies list of words to omit when calculating the most frequently used words and average word length.
 The default is ["a", "an", "the"].

 `"maxDispWords": <number>`

-> Maximum number of words to return for the longest words and most frequently used words.
+> Indicates the maximum number of words to return for the longest words array and most frequently used words array.
+The default is 3.

-A complete openapi.json for the request and response will be included in a future commit.

 ## Response Object